The Democratic case for impeaching Trump, and the GOP case against it — the evidence, summarized

-The marathon House Judiciary Committee hearing underway on Monday has focused exclusively on the presentation of evidence.
+The marathon House Judiciary Committee hearing underway Monday has focused exclusively on the presentation of evidence.

 Here is a summary of the evidence presented by both sides: